sonmarcho/sonmarcho.github.io/5-passions.md

 Of course, this only scratches the surface.

-### A tonal language
+### A tonal language <a name="chinese-tones"></a>

 Moving away from the grammar, the pronunciation is interesting.
 Chinese is a tonal language, meaning you constantly have to change your tone pitch when
 speaking: depending on the sound you pronounce, your voice has to go up, down or stay flat, and the way you do it *does* change the meaning.
 I omitted it above, but in pinyin we put accents on some letters to express the tones.
+For instance, I listed below a few Chinese words whose pronunciation varies only with the tone.
-For instance, there are the following words in Chinese, where you should follow the direction of the accents for the pronunciation (the first one is flat, the second one goes up, etc.):
+You should follow the direction of the accents: the first one is flat, the second one goes up, etc.

 <blockquote style="font-style: normal">
 逼 / bī / "to force" (someone to do something) <br>